You might think that a treat, which is made with chicken or beef or veggies of some sort would be much more appealing. But no. Not for this pup.

 So, if I open the freezer to get out some veggies for dinner—BAM, there’s Riley, sticking his face into the billowing cold.

-He’s pretty smart too.
-Riley has figured out that my husband takes blue freezer packs in his lunch box.
+The little fuzzy face is also the Einstein of the dog world, as he has figured out that my husband takes those blue freezer cold packs in his lunch to keep it cool.
 Each day, when my husband comes home from work, he stops in the kitchen and takes the freezer packs out of his lunch box and puts them back in the freezer.

 All Riley has to do is hear the zipper—yes, the ZIPPER—on the lunch container, and he bounds into the kitchen and runs right over to the freezer.
 Sometimes, he even beats my husband to the drawer.